Swarovski precision-cut crystal jewellery collection at OD's Jewellers

 Patented Techniques

-Pointiage®: Proprietary method of hand-setting crystals in ceramic bases, creating exceptional brilliance and enabling intricate designs impossible with traditional prong or bezel settings.
+Proprietary method of hand-setting crystals in ceramic bases, creating exceptional brilliance and enabling intricate designs impossible with traditional prong or bezel settings.

-Crystal Mesh: Flexible fabric embedded with crystals, used in jewellery, accessories, and haute couture collaborations.
+Flexible fabric embedded with crystals, used in jewellery, accessories, and haute couture collaborations.

-4. Swarovski in Culture & Events
+4 | Swarovski in Culture & Events

-Rockefeller Center Star (New York City)
+Rockefeller Center Star

-Since 2004, the Swarovski Star has crowned the world's most famous Christmas tree:
+Since 2004, the Swarovski Star has crowned the world's most famous Christmas tree: 25,000 crystals, 9.5 feet diameter, 550 pounds, 70 illuminated spikes — watched by millions annually.
+This single installation cements Swarovski's cultural omnipresence.

 Fashion Collaborations

-Christian Dior (1956–present): The **Aurora Borealis** effect was born from Dior's commission.
-Swarovski crystals remain integral to Dior haute couture today.
+• Christian Dior (1956–present): The Aurora Borealis effect was born from Dior's commission.
+Swarovski crystals remain integral to Dior haute couture today

-Schiaparelli, Balmain, Versace, Prada: Ongoing partnerships supply crystals for runway shows and red-carpet custom pieces.
+• Schiaparelli, Balmain, Versace, Prada: Ongoing partnerships supply crystals for runway shows and red-carpet custom pieces

 Victoria's Secret Partnership